 The Crossrail Business Case Summary Report published in July 2010 presents the latest update of the business case for Crossrail, a new world-class and affordable railway across London.

-The report confirms the project is supported by the Coalition Government and forms a key part of the Mayor's Transport Strategy, published by the Mayor of London in May 2010.
+The report forms a key part of the Mayor's Transport Strategy, published by the Mayor of London in May 2010.

 An updated Summary Report was published in July 2011 taking into account changes to the costs and revenues forecast consistent with the outcomes of the UK Government's October 2010 Spending Review.